jessie20022/cmsc320finalproject/README.md

-# The Impact of Course Average GPA on Professor Reviews
+# The Impact of Course Department GPA on Average GPA

 CMSC320 Final Project (Fall 2022)